leedm777/advent-of-code-2019/README.md

    - Math coordinates (postive y up) and computer coordinates (positive y down) will always confuse me.
    - I'm glad I made IntCode input/output queues the other day.
+ - `day12`
+   - Laziness causes stack overflow errors when a ton of work gets chained up.
+     - Had to use `mapv` instead of `map` in a few places to avoid SO errors

 ## License